Goodbye IONIAN SKY

 A frequent presence on the Adriatic Sea during 15 years, the IONIAN SKY had an inconsistent spell, largely explained by the poor condition of her engines which prevented her from sailing at full-speed like other ferries in the area.
 They were perhaps the only thing that Strintzis Lines did not take into consideration when they bought her as the IONIAN VICTORY and converted her under a limited time frame.
 This quick conversion eventually haunted her in the long run, and she eventually succumbed to her technical issues during her sole season on the Aegean Sea under NEL Lines.
 Despite her occasional problems, she still managed to operate well on certain services, particularly on the Igoumenitsa-Corfu-Brindisi line on which she operated for the largest part of her stint under Agoudimos Lines.
 Had her final operators been under a better financial situation, and had her engines been refitted during her arrival in Greece, she would have certainly still continued to operate today, as she did during her successful career in Japan, and considering the fact that some ships built during the same period as her continue to operate efficiently across the Greek coastal service.
 Eventually, her engines and the poor management of Agoudimos Lines and NEL Lines sealed her fate, and she is now ready to meet her end after seven years of waiting.
 Only ships like the PENELOPE A, the THEOFILOS, the MYTILENE and the TAXIARCHIS still remain languishing in Elefsina and Salamina, respectively, although their end seems to be arriving soon.

 Despite her turbulent end, the IONIAN SKY was a loyal ferry which served several passengers and vehicles on the Adriatic Sea, including during the times when she was known as the IONIAN VICTORY and then as the BLUE SKY.
 Her indoor areas and her large garage were much-appreciated and made her useful on services like the Igoumenitsa-Corfu-Brindisi line.
 Even during her troublesome spell on the Northeast Aegean Sea lifeline, passengers were impressed by her amenities which were deemed superior to those of her former NEL Lines fleetmates.
-She has at least found peace after several difficult years, and many will keep remembering her for her potential and for all the elements I listed above.
+She has at least found peace after several difficult years, and many will keep remembering her for her potential and for her lengthy service under Agoudimos Lines.
 Therefore, IONIAN SKY (the name under which I got to know you), I would like to thank you for your contribution to the Greek coastal service.